 Wild Yak Records is an initiative of three friends who connected with each other through their common love for vinyl and music.
-It all started when Sushil Koirala found an entry of a Narayan Gopal record in an online vinyl marketplace a few years ago.
+It all started when analog music buff Sushil Koirala found an entry of Nepalese vinyl record of Narayan Gopal in an online vinyl marketplace a few years ago.
 He sent an email to the owner asking if he wanted to sell the record.
 “You will probably have to dig it from my grave because I am going take it with me,” was the reply he got.
 So he thought, “What if I could produce it myself?”
-That is why he first made contact with Neeraj P. Gorkhaly.
+That is why he first made contact with Neeraj P. Gorkhaly another analog music fanatic.

 During the search, Koirala and Gorkhaly were both surprised with the neglect of the original analog source of Nepali timeless classics.
 They then decided to take it a bit further and continue looking for the media and preserve it.
 Now all that they needed was a “co-conspirator” for their company.
 Gorkhaly then mentioned his Chicago-based friend, with a tagline that “there is someone I know who would do anything for Nepali music”, and that’s how they found Kiran B. After many hours of Facetime and after discovering their mutual passion for Nepali music, the trio eventually established the WYR in Chicago in 2018.
 The company is now legally registered in Nepal.